-Well, things like bulging discs and degenerative changes, among many other findings that show up in MRI’s and X-rays, are quite normal.
+Things like bulging discs and degenerative changes show up in MRI’s and X-rays, and are quite normal.
 They occur naturally as you age.
 It’s no coincidence that before the invention of MRI’s – there were far less surgeries being performed.
 What we do know is that 50% of the time, back surgery fails.
 Could it be because we are going in and tampering with structures that have nothing to do with the source of our back problem?

 Let me explain.

 We now know from research that 70-80% of all back pain is considered “mechanical” in nature.
 Meaning, the root cause or your pain is due to restrictions in your joints.
 Or restrictions in soft tissue that impact the way you move.
 This, in turn, can make surrounding structures very angry and lead to pain.
 Findings such as bulging discs, disc degeneration, and stenosis are all a normal part of aging and there are plenty of people out there who have these exact same findings on their images – yet have no pain at all.
 That’s because for some, their joints move fully and freely, and these (normal) abnormalities don’t give them any trouble.
 But for those whose joints do not move well, that bulging disc has a better chance of getting irritated or causing something else (like a nerve) to get irritated.